mlanza/atomic/docs/adopting-the-clojure-mindset.md

 Most languages have reference types and value types, mutables and immutables.
 JavaScript is no different, but has gaps in its value types (e.g. [records and tuples](https://github.com/tc39/proposal-record-tuple) and [temporals](https://github.com/tc39/proposal-temporal)).

 And while functional programming does better when a robust set of value types are present, it's not seriously hindered when they're not.
 It can treat reference types as value types.
+That said, although Atomic provides several types of maps, sets, etc., it will usually suffice to use plain old objects and arrays and to consider alternatives only when performance becomes a concern.

-Briefly, recall that command-query separation wants query functions to return a value but not command functions.
+Briefly, recall how [command-query separation](./command-query-separation.md) wants query functions to return a value but not command functions.
 The stark absence of a return value calls it out as a command.

 ```js
 const obj = {title: "Lt.", lname: "Columbo"};